-I ventured into Cuyahoga Valley National Park by accident and in doing so, put myself in a position where I could only spend about half a day there.
+I ventured into Cuyahoga Valley National Park by accident while exploring Ohio and in doing so, put myself in a position where I could only spend about half a day there.
 And so, tight on time, I decided to find as many things to do there as possible and to my surprise, there were many options and to be honest, I actually managed to accomplish quite a lot of them in a short time frame.

 - Start with Brandywine Falls.

 - Take the Cuyahoga Valley scenic railroad tour.

 This was the first major stop on my visit to this park.
 The good news is that it’s very popular (maybe that’s the bad news), has a large parking lot and the trail to get to the actual waterfall is pretty short and easy to reach (it’s called Brandywine Gorge Trail).

 It only took me 5 minutes to get to the overlook of the waterfall, which was pretty awesome to check out.
 I didn’t stay long and continued to look around at what else was possible to check out nearby.

 The only thing (and this may be something you can do) is that there is a bike trail available across the park that you can take and it crosses over the top of this waterfall.
 Otherwise, if you enjoy simple trails (and crowds), then checking out Brandywine Falls is a pretty good way to start your visit to this park.
 There is a gorge area underneath it and I don’t know if it’s possible to reach, but that could be dangerous, so I wouldn’t do it.